JonsPool/Poolvarme/README.md

 The code of the bidding zone must be entered exactly as shown (capitalization is important!).

+### hourMode (default `true`)

+This variable defines if the script should work with hourly or 15-minute prices.

+When set to `true` (the default), the script calculates and displays switch times for full hours only (based on the average price for each hour).

+When set to `false`, switch times are calculated and displayed based on quarter hours.
+All script features like time windows, block mode and price limits work as expected and the WebUI timetable allows manual modifications for each quarter hour.
+There is, however, one difference in the setup of the script:

+In 15-minute mode, the `switchOnDuration` variable defines the duration in quarter hours, not in hours.
+So, if you want to set a total duration of e. g. five hours, the correct value for this variable would be `20`.

+### blockMode (default `true`)

+This sets the basic operating mode of the script.
+Two modes are supported:

+If `blockMode` is set to `true`, the script switches on power for the block of `switchOnDuration` consecutive (quarter) hours with the lowest average price within the defined time window.

+If `blockMode` is set to `false`, the script switches on power for the cheapest `switchOnDuration` (quarter) hours within the time window, even if they do not form a contiguous block.

 ### switchOnDuration (default `4`)

-The script switches on power for the number of hours that is defined in this variable.
+The script switches on power for the number of (quarter) hours that is defined in this variable.
 Depending on the setting of the `blockMode` variable (see below), power is either activated in one contiguous block or spread out over the time window (depending on the prices).

-The switchOnDuration must be a whole number in the range of 1 to 24.
+The switchOnDuration must be a whole number in the range of 1 to 24 (in hourly mode) or 1 to 96 (in 15-minute mode).

 ### timeWindowStartHour & timeWindowEndHour (default `7` & `19`)

-These two variables define the time window within which the cheapest hours are found.
+These two variables define the time window within which the cheapest (quarter) hours are found.
 The default time window is 7:00 to 19:00.<br><br>
 Both values must be whole numbers in the range of 0 to 23.
 If you want the time window to match the calendar day, set both values to zero.<br><br>
 The `timeWindowEndHour`must be greater than the `timeWindowStartHour` or `0` if you want to end the time window exactly at 0:00.

-### blockMode (default `true`)

-This sets the basic operating mode of the script.
-Two modes are supported:

-If `blockMode` is set to `true`, the script switches on power for the block of `switchOnDuration` consecutive hours with the lowest average price within the defined time window.

-If `blockMode` is set to `false`, the script switches on power for the cheapest `switchOnDuration` hours within the time window, even if these hours do not form a contiguous block.

 ### priceLimit (default `Infinity`)

 This variable defines a price limit which is expressed in cent per kWh.
-Power is not switched on for hours with prices that are higher than this limit.
+Power is not switched on for (quarter) hours with prices that are higher than this limit.

 The price limit can have decimals - e.g. a value of 10.5 cent is perfectly fine.
 The default value of `Infinity` means that there is no price limit.